gpolaert/blog/HowTo.md

 * nxlo (soon)

-I will illustrated each shippers with two common examples: Java error stacks and PostgreSQL log events.
+I will illustrated each shippers with two common examples: Java error stacks (soon) and PostgreSQL log events.
 Java and Postgres are quite good produces multi-line logs, for SQL queries, or for THE NullPointerException.
 Parsing multi-line to collect them into a single event can be rapidly a nightmare.